 [iii] See BACK IN CONTROL by Gregory Bodenhammer.
 Excellent resource for parents: https://www.amazon.com/Back-Control-Gregory-Bodenhamer/dp/067176165X

 [v] The techniques we trained on are taken from Active Response Training (ART 21), my own creation.
-This was mandatory training for all professionals who worked at my facilities.
+This was required training.
 Incorporated into ART 21 are a dozen effective proactive and reactive strategies.